Get behavioral analytics and anomaly detection

 In the Activity log, you can open an activity to display the Activity drawer.
-Click on User to view the user insights tab.
+Select User to view the user insights tab.
 This tab includes information like number of alerts, activities, and where they've connected from, which is important in an investigation.

 For malware infected files, After files are detected, you can then see a list of Infected files.
-Click on the malware file name in the file drawer to open a malware report that provides you with information about that type of malware the file is infected with.
+Select the malware file name in the file drawer to open a malware report that provides you with information about that type of malware the file is infected with.

 If you run into any problems, we're here to help.
 To get assistance or support for your product issue, please open a support ticket.